Thermal Imaging Confirms Unique Electromagnetic Properties of Aires Resonator Surface — ICICT 2026

 Conclusions

-Periodic heating of the Lifetune silicon resonator with a Peltier element, combined with thermal imaging, reveals that the central self-affine relief region consistently emits significantly more infrared radiation than the smooth peripheral silicon — despite being at the same actual temperature.
-This higher emissivity cannot be explained by groove geometry (0.2 μm grooves cannot absorb 8–14 μm infrared) and is instead explained by elevated free-electron concentration in the groove regions, with electron IR absorption increasing with wavelength.
-This experimental result directly validates the charge concentration model used in numerical simulations of the resonator’s electromagnetic behavior, confirming that the self-affine surface topology creates a physically distinct electromagnetic interaction zone compared to plain polished silicon.
+Periodic heating of the Lifetune silicon resonator reveals that the central self-affine relief region consistently emits significantly more infrared radiation than the smooth peripheral silicon — despite being at the same actual temperature.
+This higher emissivity is explained by elevated free-electron concentration in the groove regions, directly validating the charge concentration model used in electromagnetic simulations.